flutter/flutter/packages/flutter_tools/lib/src/debug_adapters/README.md

 Flutter includes support for debugging using [the Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) as an alternative to using the [VM Service](https://github.com/dart-lang/sdk/blob/master/runtime/vm/service/service.md) directly, simplying the integration for new editors.

-The debug adapter is started with the `flutter debug_adapter` command and is intended to be consumed by DAP-compliant tools such as Flutter-specific extensions for editors, or configured by users whose editors include generic configurable DAP clients.
+The debug adapter is started with the `flutter debug-adapter` command and is intended to be consumed by DAP-compliant tools such as Flutter-specific extensions for editors, or configured by users whose editors include generic configurable DAP clients.

 Because in the DAP protocol the client speaks first, running this command from the terminal will result in no output (nor will the process terminate).
 This is expected behaviour.